define the function

 # call the function to get the design tibble for each subject and write it to file

-virtem_behavior_prepare_design_tbl(subjects = subjects)
+virtem_behavior_prepare_design_tbl(subjects = subjects)4.1 Sorting task

 Here is a description of the task from the methods: